MeadowlarkDAW/rainout/DESIGN_DOC.md

     pub use_application_name: Option<String>,

     /// If this is `true`, then the system will try to automatically connect to
-    /// the default audio input port/ports when using `AutoOption::Auto`.
+    /// the default audio input channels when using `AutoOption::Auto`.
     ///
     /// If you only want audio outputs, then set this to `false`.
     ///